roxacarv/HackAssembler/README.md

 `python Assembler.py myAsmFile.asm`

-For now, the Assembler will output a default file named `output.hack` compiling a new .asm file without moving the old Assembler-generated file will override it.
+For now, the Assembler will output a default file named `output.hack`.
+So, compiling a new .asm file without moving the old one, will overwrite it.